Cinco de Mayo sparks heat at California high school

 The matter is under investigation with a full report due in June, 2010.
 In the meantime, the principal admitted error and stated that the boys did nothing wrong.
 The school superintendent further commented that “They have a right to wear those shirts on school campus, on all of our campuses, they shouldn’t have been asked to take them off.”

 Update: In November, 2011, a federal district court ruled in favor of the school’s action.* Referring to the Tinker standard, the court ruled that “Because the school officials were responsible for the safety of [students] on a day-to-day basis, the Court finds that they did not violate the First Amendment by asking [students] to turn their shirts inside out to avoid physical harm.”
-An appeal may be taken to the Ninth Circuit Court of Appeals.
+An appeal was taken to the Ninth Circuit Court of Appeals.
+On February 27, 2014, the Ninth Circuit upheld the district court’s ruling in favor of the school’s action.
+They ruled that the school did not violate the students’ due process or equal protection rights since they anticipated violence or substantial disruption on campus.

 How does a school balance safety on campus, free speech and diversity?
 This is a challenge in every school, isn’t it?
 If the situation was reversed, would the response be similar?
 What if Mexican-American students displayed Mexico’s colors at school on the Fourth of July?
 Would you be offended?